Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

 ### v6.0.0 - February, 02 2023
-* Upgraded task to use Node 16, previously used Node 10.
+* Updated the task to require Node.js 16.
+It previously required 10.
-* Fixed a bug that caused an invalid secret Url warning when pulling key vault references in sovereign clouds.
+* Fixed a bug that caused an invalid secret URL warning when resolving key vault references in sovereign clouds.

 ### v5.2.0 - March, 02 2022
 Fixed a bug that caused an invalid_client error when using certificate-based authentication [#608](https://github.com/Azure/AppConfiguration/issues/608).